Hot Topics

 Traveling Outside the U.S.

 If a J-1 physician or J-2 dependents have travel plans outside the U.S. and they are not in possession of a travel-validated DS-2019, they must submit a Request for Duplicate Form DS-2019.
-ECFMG will process the request within 7 to 10 business days and send the Form DS-2019 to OIS by regular mail.
-If the physician wishes to receive the travel-validated Form DS-2019 by courier service, s/he must include a pre-paid shipping label printed from an on-line source and uploaded through OASIS as a separate document.
+ECFMG will process the request within 7 to 10 business days and upload the document to your account in MyIntealth.
 It is your responsibility to ensure that your request for a travel-validated DS-2019 is received by ECFMG well before your departure from the United States.
-Once OIS receives the signed DS-2019 for travel, we will notify you.

 For more information on international travel tips, please visit the ECFMG website.